 In addition to creating space for injured patients to be heard, institutions can promote reconciliation by being mindful of three elements: apology, culture and terminology.
 Apology enjoys widespread endorsement as an essential element of successful reconciliation.
-16 19 20 ^{43-45} But apologies can easily fail, causing harm, 46 especially when institutions include apology as an item on their disclosure checklist but are inattentive to its authenticity.
-Our study echoes previous research findings that apologies do not always lead to 'closure' because some patients perceive 'I'm sorry' as a 'Band Aid', devoid of 'accountability' or 'results'.3 Our findings lend empirical weight to philosophical arguments that coerced apologies may be harmful42 47 48 and to Lazare's work highlighting the importance of the timing of apologies and who offers them.
-46 49 They are consistent with legal42 and empirical3 research suggesting that patients consider an apology more authentic if provided by the involved clinician(s).
+43-45 But apologies can easily fail, causing harm, especially when institutions include apology as an item on their disclosure checklist but are inattentive to its authenticity.
+Our study echoes previous research findings that apologies do not always lead to 'closure' because some patients perceive 'I'm sorry' as a 'Band Aid', devoid of 'accountability' or 'results'.
+Our findings lend empirical weight to philosophical arguments that coerced apologies may be harmful and to Lazare's work highlighting the importance of the timing of apologies and who offers them.
+They are consistent with legal and empirical research suggesting that patients consider an apology more authentic if provided by the involved clinician(s).